 Why is it called a Chiffon pie?

 The first thing that comes to mind when I think of chiffon is the sheer fabric most often used in dressmaking.
-It is airy and floats around so beautifully.
-Which chiffon pie doesn’t float the same way but it is wonderfully light and airy in texture.
-You typically fold beaten egg white into a custard, use gelatin to stabilize it and chill it until firm.
+It is airy and floats around beautifully.
+Chiffon pie doesn’t float the same way but it is wonderfully light and airy in texture.
+You typically fold the beaten egg white into a custard, use gelatin to stabilize it, and chill it until firm.